Kietpawpan/chatBot/theories.md

 © 2023 Monte Kietpapwpan | MIT License

 ## Sea Water Volume to Sink a City
-Let A be a city in the coastal lowland, with with an average elevation of 1.5 meters above mean sea level.
-The city can be sinked by seawater if the sea level rise is greater than 1.5 meters, or if the rising volume of water in the global ocean is greater than the global ocean's surface area multiplied by 0.0015 km.
+1. Let A be a city in the coastal lowland, with with an average elevation of 1.5 meters above mean sea level.
+2. The city can be sinked by seawater if the sea level rise is greater than 1.5 meters, or if the rising volume of water in the global ocean is greater than the global ocean's surface area multiplied by 0.0015 km.
+3. We know that the global or world ocean's surface area is 361.13 million km<sup>2</sup>.
+4. So, the city will be sinked after V > 361.13 million km<sup>2</sup>* 0.0015 km, or 0.541695 million km<sup>3</sup>:

 ```
 function sinkingCity() {